 AGE 564.
 Long-Term Care Management and Operations (3).

 Designed to broaden the understanding of operating and managing a long-term care community — specifically assisted living communities.
 Students gain an understanding of human capital demands, cross-functional departmental dependences, financial and budgetary requirements, as well as the relationship between operational excellence and quality of life for the resident.

-An academic long-term care administrator training program.
+Academic long-term care administrator training program.
 Develops a professional competency and personal code of ethics for the field of long-term care administration.
 Gives students the practical experience required by the state of Kansas in order to sit for the state and national nursing home administrator licensure examination.
 The required text is the study guide for the national exam.
 It is the student's responsibility to work through the study materials and seek guidance from their preceptor regarding questions over the material.
-The 480-clock-hour practicum is completed in a licensed long-term care facility under the guidance of an approved preceptor.
-Repeatable for a total of 6 hours credit.
+A total of 480 clock-hours are required by the state of Kansas and must be completed in a licensed long-term care nursing home community under the guidance of an approved preceptor.
+Repeatable for a total of 3 credit hours.
 Prerequisite: instructor's consent.

 Cross-listed as PADM 702.
 Acquaints students with applied public policy research methods.
 Emphasizes locating, collecting, appraising and using both primary and secondary sources of data of the type used in policy, planning and administrative research.
 Students must complete several short research projects.
 Fulfills the university's professional and scholarly integrity training requirement covering research misconduct, publication practices and responsible authorship, conflict of interest and commitment, ethical issues in data acquisition, management, sharing and ownership.